...

 Finally, the Fool offers a choice to dive deeper, launch yourself into new endeavors, expand your inner light, and keep following that yellow brick road.

-Other Correspondences in The Fool Tarot Card
+Other Correspondences in the Fool Tarot Card

 When looking at a card, every single design choice counts.
 Tarot was carefully crafted to include breadcrumbs of esoteric history and symbolism.